ricardoferreiracosta08/ansible-proxmox/README.md

 # ansible-proxmox

-**About:** this repo is a forked and you can run on Proxmox Cluster:
+**About:** this repo is a forked and you can run it to manage instances on Proxmox Cluster:

 - create VM instance from the storage that stores the iso file
 - create Container LXC from the template downloaded previously